AshDL1994/NewsContentSQS/README.md

 IMPORTANT - if using the additonal "date_from" please input dates in the following format.

-$ aws lambda invoke --function-name searchBrokerFunction --payload '{"target_queue": "hello-world", "search_term": "machine learning", "date_from": 01012025}' response.json --cli-binary-format raw-in-base64-out
+$ aws lambda invoke --function-name searchBrokerFunction --payload '{"target_queue": "hello-world", "search_term": "machine learning", "date_from": "01012025"}' response.json --cli-binary-format raw-in-base64-out

 The above will return articles from after the first day of the year 2025.

 Please do not input 01/01/2025 or any other variation.

+Please ensure the input date is also a string.